Most of us are creatures of habit.

 The other one that really gets me are the fees or avoidable expenses that provide absolutely no value.

 Have you ever had a bank account that originally had no fees and then decided to add some crazy fee that adds no value for absolutely no reason at all?

 Yes, it would be a hassle to switch banks but I would never support a company that does this to their customers.
 Get out before it gets worse.

 Banks Are Some of the Worst Offenders

-My girlfriend had an account with Wachovia many years ago.
+My wife had an account with Wachovia many years ago.
 Wachovia was decent to her and she wasn’t ever charged any fees.
 Then Wells Fargo came along and bought Wachovia.
-It was a painful transition and just a few weeks ago they started charging her fees.
+It was a painful transition that resulted in eventually charging her fees.